 Though there have been great strides in increasing access to higher education — and though the United States has a growing need for a skilled workforce — graduation rates remain low.
 At community colleges, only one-fifth of students graduate within three years.
 MDRC believes it is critical for interventions to address both access to college and success once students enroll.
 College Promise and Free College programs are in a unique position to do so.
 These programs are already confronting the issue of financial barriers to college.
 Yet tuition is just one piece of the puzzle.
 Most low-income students face multiple barriers to success once they enroll in postsecondary education, and as a result many of them cannot take full advantage of the financial support available.
 MDRC’s portfolio of research evidence on “what works” for postsecondary success has presented strategies to address these barriers.
 Building such strategies into existing Promise and Free College programs could be an efficient and easily expandable way to maximize access and substantially increase graduation rates, while at the same time improving the impact of existing investments.

 In 2017, MDRC partnered with five additional Promise programs (Los Angeles Promise, Rhode Island Promise, Flint Promise, Richmond Promise, and Oregon Promise at Portland Community College) to provide technical assistance to bolster each program’s student support services in an efficient and scalable way.
-MDRC is also creating a suite of publicly accessible open source tools that Promise programs can use to start and improve their own programs.
-In addition, MDRC will issue publications on the lessons learned from working with these programs and will conduct a series of free webinars.
+MDRC also created a suite of publicly accessible open source tools that Promise programs can use to start and improve their own programs.
+In addition, MDRC issued publications on the lessons learned from working with these programs and conducted a series of free webinars.